IsraelKarpel/FlightGearApp/README.md

 ## software architecture
 There are 4 main files:
-1. Main Window.xam - View (visuality)- contain all the visual components and containers
+1. Main Window.xaml - View (visuality)- contain all the visual components and containers
 2. MainWindow.xaml.css - View (functionallity) - contain all the logic and code of the visual components
 3. PlaneModel - Model - data, data analtics and data manipulation of the flight's data
 4. PlaneViewModel - View-Model - connect the view and the model